theweebcoders/CommercialBreaker/README.md

 ### Filter and Move

 This tool is specially designed for intelligent anime management.
-It sifts through the Toonami folder, where your selected anime resides, and moves only the episodes slated for the final lineup to a dedicated folder.
+It uses the output of Uncut encoder since it checks what shows you have bumps for, and if you don't have bumps for a show it won't appear in the lineup.
 This approach conserves both time and storage space, considering the resource-intensive nature of anime cutting.
-If you chose the "Don't Move" option earlier, this tool will create empty folders named after the shows intended for the lineup.
-While these empty folders can serve as placeholders to indicate which anime will be in the final lineup, this approach is not highly recommended.
 The tool is optimized to handle the movement of files, ensuring a streamlined and efficient process.

 ### Get Timestamp Plex